 Candied almonds are easy to make at home in less than 20 minutes and taste better than any of the store bought candied nuts out there.
+Just 4 ingredients and a no bake method makes these cinnamon almonds the perfect snack for any occasion.

 Do you love the cinnamon roasted almonds that come in those fun paper cones?
 You know what I’m talking about.